guacsec/guac/demo/workflow/workflow.md

 ## Examining the information collected

 To understand what was collected, we will utilize the graphQL playground.
-To access, we must first port-forward from kubernetes cluster.

-Run the following command to port-forward:
+The playground will be accessible via: `http://localhost:8080/graphql`

+**NOTE**: If the playground is not accessible check that the port-forward is still running:

 ```bash
 kubectl port-forward svc/graphql-server 8080:8080
 ```

-The playground will be accessible via: `http://localhost:8080/graphql`

 From graphQL Playground, we can use the provided [graphQL queries](/demo/workflow/queries.gql) and paste that into the left